denilsonsa/rpi-led-display/README.md

 ## Project status

-I've written this README before starting the project.
-It serves as a guide on what I want to achieve.
-So far… I've connected the display wires to the Raspberry Pi, and I've set up a script to run on boot to display information on the display.
-So, yes, the project is working and running flawlessly for months.
+I've configured it to run automatically on boot on my Raspberry Pi, and it has been running flawlessly for years.

 But everything is hard-coded and cannot be modified without editing the code and restarting the script.
+So… it's a hacky project, but it works and it provides useful information to anyone around the display.

 ## Known issues